News / Analysis

 All 3 major benchmarks ended severely red last week, the Dow down 2.84% and the Nasdaq 2.59%, especially with Facebook’s 8.3% loss on losing Unilever advertising, worth $42 mn.

-A more significant downer was the FED’s announcement it wouldn’t enable banks to buy back their own stocks or increase dividend payments in Q3, pushing Goldman Sachs, for example, down by 8.65%.
+A more significant downer was the FED’s announcement it wouldn’t enable banks to buy back their own stocks or increase A payment by a share issuer to a shareholder derived from the former’s profits. payments in Q3, pushing Goldman Sachs, for example, down by 8.65%.